 Review Your Credit Reports

 Each year, you are entitled to free annual credit reports from each of the major credit reporting agencies: Equifax, Experian and TransUnion.
 While some experts recommend staggering your requests for these reports, the first time you review them you may want to check all three.
 These agencies don’t share information with each other, and if there is a mistake on any of your reports you will want to find out as quickly as possible.
+If you do find an error, you can go here to learn how to dispute it.

 Review Your Credit Scores